 Here’s the landing page of a digital agency that positions itself ready for the highest business challenges and goals.
 That message is quickly transferred by the strong link between the tagline and the bright hero illustration showing a basketball player.

 Here’s the set of illustrations designed for Florence, an online marketplace where self-employed nurses can find high-paying shifts across the UK.
 The original characters quickly catch the user’s attention, show the story, set the atmosphere, send the message and present the benefits in the way that corresponds to the tone and voice of the platform.

 This is a landing page for the company that offers a full cycle of services for marketing and promotion.
 Custom digital illustrations enable storytelling with quick visual prompts about the nature of the offered services, set the mood with a vibrant color palette, and support the integrity of all the parts of a page.

 A mascot is a character, a personified image that becomes a symbolic representation of a brand, company, service, or even a public figure.

 In web user interfaces, mascots can serve as an effective element of communication and interaction.
 Changing its appearance (for example, mood, outfit, activities, etc.), you can quickly deliver a clear message to the user.
-Mascots can communicate directly with the speech bubbles, provide visual prompts with various facial expressions, reflect the mood of the user with different graphic variations, give helpful instructions in tutorials and congratulate with the achievements.
+Mascots can communicate directly with the speech bubbles, provide visual prompts with various facial expressions, reflect the mood of the user with different graphic variations, give helpful instructions in tutorials, and congratulate with the achievements.
 All the mentioned makes the interaction with the system more human-like enhancing the general user experience.

 Cute and friendly mascot used as a hero image for an e-commerce website selling books for children.